401(k) Plans For Small Businesses

 Participation – Typically, a plan includes a mix of rank-and-file employees and owners/managers.
-However, some employees may be excluded from a 401(k) plan if they:
+However, a 401(k) plan may exclude some employees if they:

 - Have not attained age 21;

-- Have not completed a year of service; or
+- Have not completed one year of service; or

 - Are covered by a collective bargaining agreement that does not provide for participation in the plan, if retirement benefits were the subject of good faith bargaining.